Introduction to AcreTrader and Farmland Investing (Video)

 CM: This is Carter speaking here.
 Michael, thanks for walking everyone through that.
 The important overarching theme is that it's easy.

 That was a lot of slides to show you in detail everything you can expect going through that process.
-But we and our software engineers have designed this so that you can invest in a matter of a few minutes on our website.
 So.
 So it is very intuitive and very straightforward.
 And, again, should you ever have any questions, we're here to answer them.

 MI: And now pulling up our questions here, I know we had a lot of people join in and so Carter and I both recently got vaccinated, so this is the first time we're presenting in the same room here, which is the first time in the past year, I think?
 So pulling up your questions here.
 You want to kick us off?